DOC2PPT: Automatic Presentation Slides Generation from Scientific Documents: Experiments

 where $P_{i}$ and $\tilde{P}_{i}$ are sentences from generated and ground-truth slides that contain $I^{in}_{i}$, respectively.

-\paragraph{Mean Intersection over Union (mIoU)} A good design layout makes it easy to consume information presented in slides.
-To evaluate the layout quality, we adapt the mean intersection over union (mIoU)~\cite{everingham10pascal} by incorporating the LCS idea.
-Given a generated slide deck $\mathcal{O}$ and the ground-truth $\tilde{\mathcal{O}}$, we compute:
+\paragraph{Mean Intersection over Union (mIoU).} A good design layout makes it easy to consume information presented in slides.
+To evaluate the layout quality, we adapt the mean intersection over union (mIoU)~\cite{everingham10pascal} by incorporating the LCS idea with the ground-truth $\tilde{\mathcal{O}}$:

 where $\text{IoU}(O_i, \tilde{O}_j)$ computes the IoU between a set of predicted bounding boxes from slide $i$ and a set of ground-truth bounding boxes from slide and $J_i$.
 To account for a potential structural mismatch (with missing/extra slides), we find the $J = \{j_0, j_1, ..., j_{N^{out}_{O}-1}\}$ that achieves the maximum mIoU between $\mathcal{O}$ and $\tilde{\mathcal{O}}$ in an increasing order.